Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 ---

-In order to install and use the Psychtoolbox, *you must already have Matlab or Octave installed on your computer*.
+In order to install and use the Psychtoolbox, *you must already have Matlab or Octave installed on your computer*, unless you install on Linux via the NeuroDebian repositories.
 If you already have Matlab or Octave installed, start it up and read on.

 ##### Contents {#contents}